 Anyone even remotely familiar with privacy laws knows that they mean business.
-GDPR enforcement fines alone increased substantially this year.
+GDPR enforcement fines alone increased substantially in the last couple years.
 Some of the highest privacy violation fines in recent memory include:

 And that’s just the tip of the iceberg.
 EnforcementTracker.com keeps a running tally of all GDPR fines, big and small.
 While it’s difficult to predict the exact amount of fines ahead of time, they can easily wipe out your profit margin or even drive your company to bankruptcy.